We explain the steps that house buyers should take when buying a property that may be affected by Japanese Knotweed.

 Based on the research it cannot be eradicated, and it can be time-consuming and expensive to manage and treat.
 Therefore, potential buyers and lenders can be understandably deterred from proceeding in transactions where Japanese knotweed is discovered on the land.

-As a property lawyer we must ensure that we have made all the relevant enquiries and have carried out our due diligence in respect of determining the presence of Japanese Knotweed.
+As property lawyers we must ensure that we have made all the relevant enquiries and have carried out our due diligence in respect of determining the presence of Japanese Knotweed.
 In most instances (save for a few exceptions) the principal of Caveat Emptor (let the buyer be aware) applies in the purchase of a property.
 Therefore, the seller is not under a duty to disclose any information about the physical state of the property, which places the onus on the buyers and their legal representation, as a part of their in pre-contract enquiries to discover the existence of the plant.

 The Law Society Transaction Form TA6: Property Information Form asks the seller whether the plant exists as a standard and if so, is there a management plan in place to control it.
 The answers available are ‘yes’ or ‘no’.
 The seller, by answering this, is implying he has made reasonable checks.
 It would be wise for any seller (if such checks had not been made) to answer ‘unknown’.